laracarvalho/goboards/README.md

 ## Features

 - API ready for adding and managing job listings
+  - CRUD operations
+  - Pagination
 - Go-Gin as router for API
-- GORM and SQLite to manage storage for the API
+- GORM and SQLite to manage persistance for the API
 - Swagger for API documentation and live testing
 - Makefile for managing commands and configuration
 - Tests for all handlers
+- Workflow CI for auditing commits

 ## Installation